Jagoum/lambert_w_function/README.md

 # lambert_w_function

-- This program is to implement the lambert w function in math The lambert w function is a mathematical approach that was propose by the mathematicain Lambert .W
+- This program is to implement the lambert w function in math The lambert w function is a mathematical approach that was proposed by the mathematicain Lambert .W

 This function is also called the the product log .
 And just like natural log (ln) is the inverse of the funtion (e), The lambert w function is also and inverse to the function f(x) = xe^x